zadr/conservatory/README.md

 **Q.** Thats great, but, not really what I had in mind.

 **A.** Hm.
 Well.
-Feedback is super important.
+Feedback is important.
 Like, really, really important.
-If you've madesomething (or given up because we messed up badly and things are crashing, or worse, wrote a confusing framework), send us your thoughts!
+If you've made something (or worse, given up because we messed up badly and things are crashing, or even worse, wrote a confusing API), send us your thoughts!

 **Q.** Cool beans.
 How can I do that?